Psychedelic/plug-docs/docs/common-terms/plug-dictionary.md

 - Cycles are another Internet Computer token that represents computational power.
 - You burn it to use that computational power and memory to power canisters and the software in them.
 - They can only be created from **ICP**.
-- You can send cycles to other Dank Accounts in Plug, or to canisters.
+- You can send cycles to other Plug/Dank users, or to canisters.
 - You can deposit cycles from external sources to your account in Plug.

 ### Canisters